 The World of Work Project View

-Many individuals and organizations do not use structured approaches to problem solving, and the lose out as a result.
+This is because many people and teams do not use structured approaches to problem solving, and the lose out as a result.
 We really think that structured approaches improve efficiency and yield better solutions than ad-hoc approaches.

 Whatever process you choose to use, it is always important to make sure that you’re solving the right problem and that you have the right people in the room.
 If you don’t, you’re not only wasting your own time, you’re wasting everyone else’s as well.